Red Strings: Activities

 The Red Strings did not actively fight the Confederacy as guerillas, and many of their members may have been motivated by opposition to conscription as much as, or more than, by their belief in the Union.
 Some members joined as the result of mistreatment by Confederate officials or Home Guard units.

 In addition to the organized opposition groups such as the Red Strings and Heroes of America, there were other groups that were closer to bandits.
 Known as "Buffaloes," these men and some women were a mixture of Confederate deserters, draft-dodgers, pro-Union men, escaped slaves and other men escaping the noose such as arsonists, rapists and murderers.
 Living in small groups in the swamps of eastern North Carolina or the woods of the central and western parts of that state, they attacked isolated homes, often with impunity, since many of the men were away at war, and there was no protection from their lawlessness.

 The correspondents in the war records seem unaware that North Carolina, like all Gaul, was divided into three parts- the Confederate, the Yankee and the Buffalo.
 It was easier to let the Yankee garrison the strip of coast and keep him there than have the expense of it ourselves, but it is amusing to read of "The Rebels Invading North Carolina".

 The "Red Strings" were also interested in forming blacks into soldiers and having them fight for the Union as well.
 There are miscellaneous accounts of these black companies being formed during the war, as is mentioned in Elizabeth Lee Battle's autobiography, Forget-Me-Nots of the Civil War.

-After the war, the Red Strings actively opposed the Ku Klux Klan.
+After the war, the Red Strings continued to organize for the protection of its members and supported the election of Unionists to public office.
+It actively opposed the Ku Klux Klan.